i3arnon/i3arnon.github.io/_drafts/task-wrapper.md

 However, there's an issue with most implementations of the scoped async synchronization constructs: they usually return a task.
 <!--more-->

 Let's take `AsyncLock` built using a `SemaphoreSlim` as an example.
-Since a semphore limits the concurrent access to a resource to a certain degree a semphore of 1 is basically a lock.
+Since a semaphore limits the concurrent access to a resource to a certain degree a semaphore of 1 is basically a lock.
 Here's a simple implementation (a more efficient one can be found [here](http://stackoverflow.com/a/21011273/885318)):

 ```csharp
 class AsyncLock